mp-se/victron-receiver/README.md

 Next you need to add your victron devices under the Device -> Security section.
 The mac adress and encryption key can be found under the settings for the device.
 Press the 3 dots in the upper corner and select Product Info.
 If the device can be found and data decrypted it will show up in the user interface on the home screen.

-Finally you need to enter the adress and credentials for your Home Assistant MQTT server.
+Finally you need to enter the adress and credentials for your Home Assistant MQTT server or the Home Assistant REST API.

-# Home Assistant
+# Home Assistant (MQTT)

 The data posted to MQTT will depend on the victron device and each sensor value will be posted on one topic where the structure is as follows: